Earth Fault Protection

 Earthing System

-Provides safe path for fault current.
+• Provides a safe path for fault current.

 Wiring and Sensors